-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan making long term improvements along existing city streets and public right-of-ways.
+If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

+The City will be addressing the need for neighborhood improvements in the BG Reinvestment Area by making long term improvements along existing city streets and public right-of-ways.
 All residents in the neighborhood will benefit from the park and right-of-way improvements for many years to come.